 Clausiliidae are mainly distributed in Europe, East Asia and South America.
 The range comprises the zoogeographic regions of western Palaearctic (one group extending to eastern Ethiopian), Oriental without peninsular India and part of eastern Palaearctic, and northern and western Neotropical.

-Fossil Clausiliidae are known since the Upper Cretaceous and traced through the Tertiary and Quaternary.
+Fossil Clausiliidae are known since the Upper Cretaceous and traced through the whole Cenozoic.

 Clausiliidae are a speciose family.
-The currently recognized taxa numbers are as follows: 9 living and 2 extinct subfamilies, 155 living and 29 extinct genera, 1278 living and 156 extinct species.
+The currently recognized taxa numbers are as follows: 6 extant and 2 extinct subfamilies, with about 1300 extant and 160 extinct species.